Trusted WordPress tutorials, when you need them most.

 You also have plenty of choices.
 For instance, you can start with Hostinger, which offers a free domain to WPBeginner users with a generous discount.

 Once you’ve set up your blog, the ongoing cost depends on the services you want to use.
-If you use paid themes and plugins, that will obviously cost more than using free ones.
+Using paid themes and plugins, for example, will obviously cost more than using free ones.
+However, paid themes and plugins can also bring you a great return on investment if you are monetizing your blog.

 Conclusion: Blogger vs. WordPress – Which One Is Better?